imrcht/Newsletter_signup-Site/README.md

 # Newsletter_signup-Site
-Collecting emails for giving some intersting news
+Collecting emails for giving some intersting news.
+Many more upgrades on this website is yet to come.

 I have hosted this project on heroku.
 Providing the link below